Dan-Matthews-23/Heart-Helpers/README.md

 ### Frequent Visitor Goals

 - To find out how successful the previous events have been
+- To get involved with an upcoming event
-- To read volunteer testimonies, or submit one
+- To offer suggestions for the website or anything else

 - - -